carreoniverse/Project.Proposals/README.md

-# Group Members
+# Project Proposals

- Jerevon Carreon
- Abigale Del Rosario
- Jonalyn Fe Embrada
- Joshua Ganila
- Jillmarie Inocencio
+This is our Group Repository.